Gum tempera, ink, and gold on paper

 Purchase and partial gift from the Catherine and Ralph Benkaim Collection; Severance and Greta Millikin Purchase Fund 2018.145

 The king, who has the title of “maharana” in this region, is identifiable by his halo.
-Standing behind a safety net at the corner of the white platform, he aims his arrow to shoot the boar and prove his skill and virility to his courtiers and priest.
-Two royal domesticated tigers are led into the arena at the top edge, and they are depicted multiple times chasing and capturing the prey.
+At the bottom of the composition, he is pictured three times, welcoming two distinguished visitors who arrived in palanquins.
+He is shown again, standing behind a safety net at the corner of the white platform.
+He aims his arrow to shoot the boar and demonstrate his skill and virility.
+Two tigers are led into the arena at the top edge, and they are depicted multiple times chasing and capturing the prey.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.